Evil Dead

 The inciting incident occurs at 11 minutes when Eric reads from the Necronomicon despite explicit written warnings not to speak the words, unleashing an ancient Kandarian demon into the woods..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Mia is fully possessed by the demon, attacks Olivia in the bathroom, and vomits massive amounts of blood.
+This indicates the protagonist's commitment to Mia is fully possessed by the demon, attacks Olivia in the bathroom, and vomits massive amounts of blood.
 The point of no return into supernatural horror., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat David discovers the only way to save Mia: purify her soul by burying her alive.
 He buries her in a grave, seemingly killing her—a false defeat that becomes a desperate gambit., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (75% through) represents the emotional nadir.
 Here, David sacrifices himself by shooting a gasoline can, immolating himself and the possessed Natalie to purify Mia's soul.
 Literal death—the ultimate whiff of death.
-Mia is left alone., illustrates the protagonist at their lowest point.
+Mia is left alone., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Mia arms herself with a chainsaw from the tool shed.
 Finally sober and clear-headed for the first time in the film, she chooses to fight rather than flee.
 Synthesis of her will to live and her brother's sacrifice., demonstrating the transformation achieved throughout the journey.